IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/column-types.md

 DateTime column sorts based on the full date
 ### Boolean

 The default template is using material icons for visualization of boolean values - 'clear' icon for *false* values and 'check' icon for *true* values.
-As for the editing template, it is using [igx-checkbox]({environment:angularApiUrl}/classes/igxcheckboxcomponent.html) component.
+As for the editing template, it is using `Checkbox` component.

 ```html
 <igx-column [dataType]="'boolean'">